JSP-GIHS/control-repo/Readme.md

       include role::nagios::server
     }

 After a puppet run as completed, the www-data user and www-data group will exist as will the appropriate build tools for Nagios.
-It is important that this is executed because fcgiwrap runs as www-data, and will need to be in the nagcmd group to be able to run CGI scripts for Nagios, and we need to compile nagios and nagios-plugins.
+It is important that this puppet run is executed because fcgiwrap runs as www-data, and will need to be in the nagcmd group to be able to run CGI scripts for Nagios, and we need to compile nagios and nagios-plugins.
+Note that the puppet run will fail as Nagios Core is not yet installed.

     /opt/puppetlabs/puppet/bin/puppet agent --test

-    useradd nagios
-    groupadd nagcmd
-    usermod -a -G nagcmd nagios
-    usermod -a -G nagios,nagcmd www-data
+Restart the fcgiwrap service to obtain the new group information:

     service fcgiwrap restart

 Download the nagios and nagios-plugins files to a directory on the nagios server (I just drop them into /tmp/), unzip, configure, and install.
 Note that the ./configure command should be run correctly, this is purely an example.